 RESEARCH METHODOLOGY - is based on the research problem, the theoretical framework of the study, and the purpose of the study.
 It should provide sufficient detail to suggest recommendations to answer the research questions.
 The purpose of this chapter is to assure the reader that the type of research design is justified and appropriate for the desired outcomes.
 Typically, this chapter includes:

-• Research Design
+Research Design

-- Share your research design by providing: - A clear elaboration and presentation of the topic's theoretical framework. - Description of how the problem relates to the theoretical framework. - Demonstrate how the problem relates to previous research in the field. - Present alternate hypothesis within the framework of the theory. - Specify that the research for the thesis is experimental, quasi-experimental, correlational, causal-comparative, quantitative, qualitative, mixed methods, or another design.
+- Share your research design by providing: - A clear elaboration and presentation of the topic's theoretical framework. - Description of how the problem relates to the theoretical framework. - Demonstrate how the problem relates to previous planning or social policy research. - Present alternate hypothesis within the framework of the theory. - Specify that the research for the thesis is experimental, quasi-experimental, correlational, causal-comparative, quantitative, qualitative, mixed methods, or another design.
 Be specific.
 The designated approach should be defended by contrasting and comparing it with alternate methods and rejecting those that do not meet the needs of the study.
 This section should not be a textbook description of various research designs, but a focused effort to match a rational research design with the purpose of the study. - Operationalize each of the identified concepts.
-Identify and distinguish between independent and dependent variables. - Discuss the possible weaknesses of the research design.

-Setting and Participants

-- O What is the context for the empirical research? - O What is the sample?
-How was the sample selected?
+Identify and distinguish between independent and dependent variables. - Discuss the possible weaknesses of the research design. - Setting and Participants - What is the context for the empirical research? - What is the sample?
+How was the sample selected? - Instrumentation - What specific instruments are going to be used to collect data? - How specifically was the data collected?